 So the search was on once again:

-One evening, Klipfolio appeared in my Facebook newsfeed like a mirage in the desert of reporting software.
+One evening, Klipfolio appeared in my Facebook newsfeed like a mirage in the desert of Google AdWords Reporting Software.
 It would appear Facebooks interest targeting was spot on on this occasion, I noted.
 I arranged a call with a member of their team- not the easiest, when they’re a hemisphere away in Canada.

 After an hour on the phone with a representative, and an intensive introduction to the Klipfolio product, I started getting that candy-shop feeling again.
 Finally, a tool that has all the features I was looking for, even client pivot tables!
 Sound too good to be true?